(1) THE ART OF THE START

 Andy Kessler has made a career out of seeing the future of business, as an analyst, investment banker, venture capitalist, and hedge fund manager.
 He evaluated the business potential of the likes of Steve Jobs and Michael Dell before they were Steve Jobs and Michael Dell.
 His eye for what’s next is unparalleled.
 In Eat People, Kessler explains how the world’s greatest entrepreneurs don’t just start successful companies – they overturn entire industries.
 Whether you’re at a big corporation or running a small business, you’re now an entrepreneur.

-Soundview subscribers get in-depth summaries of the key concepts in best-selling business books (like the ones mentioned above) delivered to them every week!
+Soundview subscribers get 4- to 8-page summaries of the key concepts in best-selling business books (like the ones mentioned above) delivered to them every week!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
 Download a free sample now.